drunisanura/trading_timeline/Readme.md

-Promotion api Feature (5 days)

-Create promotion related detail.
-Create some event.

-Promotion frontend Feature (5 days)

-Create admin provided Promotion detail page For user.
-Create promotion detail page for admin.
-Create event create page for Admin.

-(Will discuss more if Client want to add more feature on this one)

 ### Promotion API features (5 days)

-Create promotion related detail.
+Create promotion-related detail.
 Create some event.

 ### Promotion Frontend features (5 days)

-Create admin provided Promotion detail page For user.
+Create admin provided Promotion detail page For the user.
-Create promotion detail page for admin.
+Create a promotion detail page for admin.
-Create event create page for Admin.
+Create an event create page for Admin.

-(Will discuss more if Client want to add more feature on this one)
+(Will discuss more if the Client want to add more feature to this one)

-### Trading Features Both api and frontend (30 days)
+### Trading Features Both API and frontend (30 days)

-We don’t have enough data to calculate the specific time line for this feature.
-We need to make a meeting with Client to discuss on this specific feature.
+We don’t have enough data to calculate the specific timeline for this feature.
+We need to have a meeting with the Client to discuss this specific feature.

-### For Fake ui feature  Both api and frontend(10 days)
+### For Fake UI feature  Both API and frontend(10 days)

 Showing fake chart for specific Crypto.
-We need to make a meeting with Client to discuss on other specific fake ui feature that client want to add)
+We need to make a meeting with the Client to discuss other specific fake UI feature that the client wants to add)